 Visit Staten Island for Halloween in Richmond Town on the Friday before Halloween, when the whole family can go back in time and experience trick-or-treating as it was in the ’50s.
 How scary is that?
 Children can bob for apples, watch puppet shows and play themed games.
 Costumes encouraged; reservations are required.
 Note that this restored village also has other fall activities, harvest festivals, pumpking picking and carving during October weekends.

 If you’re touring New York City during autumn, the Staten Island Ferry still offers the best views of the Statue of Liberty and it’s free.
 Dress the kids up and let them trick or treat aboard and you can save visiting Liberty Island for another trip.

 Queens Residents pick out pumpkins

-In Queens, Pick Your Own Pumpkin at the Queens County Farm Museum on Saturdays and Sundays throughout October.
+In Queens, Pick Your Own Pumpkin at the Queens County Farm Museum on Saturdays and Sundays throughout October for a fun Halloween in New York City.
 The little ones will love searching the pumpkin field and choosing the best gourd (fee) to carve and decorate.
-When you've had your fill, try their 3-acre corn maze.
+When you’ve had your fill, try their 3-acre Maize Maze corn maze (open two nights this year!)
 For something a little spookier, a Halloween Haunted House runs the last weekend in October, with hayrides, treats, mulled cider and pumpkins and apples for sale.
-Celebrate even more with the Children's Fall Festival the weekend prior to Halloween.
-Admission is just $5/person, and members get in for free.
+Celebrate even more with the Children’s Fall Festival the Sunday prior to Halloween.
 Admission includes kids games, pig racing, Halloween characters and crafts.
-Also featured in October is Eating America, with tours describing where our food comes from, and how it's prepared.

 And if this isn’t enough….

-For more information, the last-minute special events, and up to date schedules of Halloween events in and around New York City, log on to the NYC & Company site or follow #falltrips on Twitter -- we guarantee live updates of cool places to be seen.
+For more information, the last-minute special events, and up to date schedules of Halloween events in and around New York City, log on to the NYC & Company site or follow #falltrips on Twitter — we guarantee live updates of cool places to be seen.. and see for yourself!